adetorojeremiahfadesayo/class-catch-up/README.md

 When a learner misses a lesson, catch-up work is often generic or incomplete.
 A teacher needs to reconstruct what was actually covered, find the right material, create a clear explanation and practice, check it, deliver it, and follow up when the learner gets stuck.

 Generic AI worksheets can be quick, but they can lose the essential context: the real class source, the pages actually taught, and the teacher's judgment.
+The learner studies through AI generated videos, images or texts, submits work, or requests help, the agent also helps as he works

 ## The solution